 Make every dollar count

 The cost of Green Cap for a 500 Kg exit animal is approximately $1.00 per head.
 At the exit from the feedlot or property, Green Cap used with the BLM Dispenser allows great flexibility to dose animals.
 Considering the gains in carcass yield and shrinkage rates that are achievable when using Green Cap, the cost benefits far exceed the dose per head cost.
 Check out our dose rate calculator here to find out how much it will cost to dose your mob.

 You must make every available dollar you can – you only get to sell them once.

-If you would like to discuss how Beachport Liquid Minerals can fit into your feedlot regime please contact your nearest Regional Manager.
+If you would like to discuss how Beachport Liquid Minerals can fit into your feedlot regime please contact our team.